JoshuaKGoldberg/design-systems-workshop/docs/2-components/a-atoms.md

 - `Link`
 - `ProfilePhoto`
 - `Button`

-## Icon

-> TODO WARNING: Standardize icons: both location and format
+- `Icon`
   - Tip: don't have a mega-icon component